 Let us consider the other regions where the spectrum can have a non-vanishing real part.
 To address this, we consider the time-average of the spread density

 where $\mathcal{C}(t)$ is as in Eq.~\eqref{eq:b5}.
-The order of the limits in Eq.~\eqref{eq:av1} can be interchanged as the integrand of $\mathcal{C}(t)$ is well-behaved (see Appendix~\ref{sec:time_average spread density}).
-Now, in regions III and IV, where the spectrum is complex, one could naively expect that $\bar{\mathcal{C}} = \mathcal{C}_\Omega$, where the latter spread is given by Eq.~\eqref{eq:15.1}.
-However, this does not hold due to the continuum of imaginary gapless modes appearing whenever $E(k)\neq 0$.
-The above equality holds in the non-Hermitian Ising model studied in Ref.~\cite{guerra2025correlationskrylovspreadnonhermitian} due to the presence of only two gapless modes in the imaginary part of the spectrum.
+The order of the limits in Eq.~\eqref{eq:av1} can be interchanged as the integrand of $\mathcal{C}(t)$ behaves well (see Appendix~\ref{sec:time_average spread density}).
+Now, in regions III and IV, where the spectrum is complex, one could naively expect $\bar{\mathcal{C}} = \mathcal{C}_\Omega$, where the latter spread is given by Eq.~\eqref{eq:15.1}.
+However, this does not hold because the continuum of imaginary gapless modes appears whenever $E(k)\neq 0$.
+The above equality holds in the non-Hermitian Ising model studied in Ref.~\cite{guerra2025correlationskrylovspreadnonhermitian} owing to the presence of only two gapless modes in the imaginary part of the spectrum.
 Hence, as an educated guess, $\bar{\mathcal{C}} = \mathcal{C}_\Omega$ holds only when there is a finite number of gapless modes in the imaginary part of the spectrum.
-This can be seen in in Fig.~\ref{fig:2.1} were we show $1-\bar{\mathcal{C}}$.
+This can be seen in Fig.~\ref{fig:2.1} were we show $1-\bar{\mathcal{C}}$.
 In Region V, where the spectrum is imaginary and can have at most two gapless modes, the two spreads match and equal $1/2$.
 In the remaining regions, the spreads do not coincide (see Fig.~\ref{fig:2}).
 However, this averaged spread could also serve as a probe for the phase transitions we explored before with $\mathcal{C}_\Omega$, as the boundaries corresponding to regions II and IV are not smooth.
 The overall resemblance of $1-\bar{\mathcal{C}}$ and $\mathcal{C}_\Omega$ requires further research.